adzcai/rlbook/book/6_pg/pg.md

 these samples according to the likelihood ratio $\tilde p(x)/p(x)$:
 $$\frac{1}{N} \sum_{n=0}^{N-1} \frac{\tilde p(x_n)}{p(x_n)} f(x_n)$$

-Doesn't this seem too good to be true?
+Doesn’t this seem too good to be true?
 If there were no drawbacks, we could use this to estimate *any* expectation of any function on any arbitrary distribution!
 The drawback is that the variance may be very large due to the likelihood ratio term.
 If the sampling distribution $p$